-Programs are given at Rock Harbor Lodge every night except Sunday, with a different discussion topic each night.
-These talks introduce you to Isle Royale's geology, flora, fauna; and climate.
-Illustrated talks are also conducted nightly at Windigo.
+Programs are given at Rock Harbor Lodge every night at 8:30, with a different discussion topic each night.
+These talks introduce you to Isle Royale's geology, flora, fauna, and climate.
+Talks are given two or three times weekly at Windigo when enough visitors are present.
 Campers as well as lodge guests are invited.